Melbourne in 3 Days

 Shrine of Remembrance

-A forecourt with eternal flame was built later to commemorate those who died in WW2.
-The shrine remembers the service and sacrifice of all Australians in war and peacekeeping.
+A forecourt with an eternal flame was built later to commemorate those who died in WW2.

 Shrine of Remembrance poppy

-On my final day in Melbourne I get to indulge in two of my passions.
-First, having watched Neighbours for 30 years, a visit to Melbourne would not be complete without a Ramsey Street tour.
-Reviews are mixed so I have high hopes and low expectations.
+On my final day in Melbourne, I get to indulge in two of my passions.
+First, having watched Neighbours for 30 years, a visit to Melbourne would not be complete without a Ramsay Street Tour.
+Reviews are mixed, so I have high hopes and low expectations.
 The package includes a meet and greet with a star of the show.
-I am intrigued to see who they had coaxed out of bed on a bank holiday morning.
+I am intrigued to see who they had coaxed out of bed on a Bank Holiday morning.

 Welcome to Erinsborough